-For employees to return to a workplace, many organizations may institute screening procedures to clear employees, customers, and/or visitors for entry into a building or site.
-COVID-19 testing and screening is the best way to manage access effectively and safely, but rapid, widespread testing is not currently available.
-In the near term, temperature screening and self-assessments are the best options for assessing risk based on some of the most common symptoms of COVID-19.
+For workers to return to a workplace, many organizations may institute screening procedures to clear workers, customers, and/or visitors for entry into a building or site.
+When testing is not an available option, such as with customers and visitors, temperature screening and self-assessments are the second best options for assessing risk based on some of the most common symptoms of COVID-19.
 Although these screening methods are not foolproof measures to detect COVID-19, organizations should consider the following actions:

-Provide written communication and/or webinars to inform employees how, when and where screenings will be conducted and what will happen should an employee have an elevated temperature or provide an unwanted answer on a screening questionnaire Engage safety committees in assisting with creating guidelines that follow CDC recommendations (e.g., fever threshold of 100.4 degrees Fahrenheit, self-isolation of suspected or confirmed cases) Ensure mechanisms are in place to track and understand completion and engagement metrics around screening communications and training Create guidelines for supervisors and managers in the event of a suspected case and ensure the employee has transportation and a place in which to shelter/self-isolate Establish a process, including talking points, for communicating to employees who have been in contact with a symptomatic employee (e.g., what steps occur as a result, self-quarantine, area closed for deep cleaning, etc.) and create a list of common FAQs to help anticipate the answers Communicate exposure information and screening results with third-party employers, such as staffing companies providing temporary workers, in a timely manner
+Provide written communication and/or webinars to inform workers how, when and where screenings will be conducted and what will happen should a worker have an elevated temperature or provide an unwanted answer on a screening questionnaire

-Refer to guidance to conduct needed public-health oriented measures (e.g., temperature checks) while also following Health Insurance Portability and Accountability Act (HIPAA) regulations for health data/information Develop self-screening procedures for a dispersed workforce that reports to job sites, but not a company central location, and a process to effectively manage the self-screening procedures Consider incorporating questions about symptoms along with temperature checks, and consider utilizing smartphone apps for employees to answer these questions prior to coming to work Implement signage and other hazard controls in entrance screening cueing areas (ensure that cue is protected from adjacent vehicle traffic) For employers who have visitors or customers, clearly define protocols for who will be screened and how.
-Define how employees will be protected if there are visitors and customers who will not be screened.
-Trac king and Tracing unwan emplo event that an employee registers a fever, tests positive for COVID-19, provides an a self-assessment and/or exhibits symptoms related to COVID-19, yers need to be ready to respond and should consider the following actions to address al concerns: Develop, communicate and train employees on entrance screening protocol including temperature checks and response protocol for suspected cases while following EEOC guidelines for HIPAA compliance Maximize use of technology that enables reliable temperature measurement and monitoring with minimal operator intervention or that work as a standalone hands-free self-service system Identify screeners and protocol for screener safety (e.g., appropriate PPE) and tracking of temperature checks or health assessments that identify best practices for efficient use of PPE.
-Develop COVID-19 medical reporting protocols for workers that develop symptoms Set up an isolation room and associated protocols including required equipment and procedures for entering/exiting and transportation guidelines Dispense PPE to symptomatic workers and direct them to isolate Document and track suspected positive cases for contact tracing and arrange transportation home for workers denied entry
+- Engage safety committees in assisting with creating guidelines that follow CDC recommendations (e.g., fever threshold of 100.4 degrees Fahrenheit, self-isolation of suspected or confirmed cases) - □ Ensure mechanisms are in place to track and understand completion and engagement metrics around screening communications and training - □ Create guidelines for supervisors and managers in the event of a suspected case and ensure the worker has transportation and a place in which to shelter/self-isolate - Establish a process, including talking points, for communicating to workers who have been in contact with a symptomatic worker (e.g., what steps occur as a result, selfquarantine, area closed for deep cleaning, etc.) and create a list of common FAQs to help anticipate the answers - □ Communicate exposure information and screening results with third-party employers, such as staffing companies providing temporary workers, in a timely manner - Refer to guidance to conduct needed public-health oriented measures (e.g., temperature checks) while also following Health Insurance Portability and Accountability Act (HIPAA) regulations for health data/information - Develop self-screening procedures for a dispersed workforce that reports to job sites, but not a company central location, and a process to effectively manage the selfscreening procedures - Consider incorporating questions about symptoms along with temperature checks, and consider utilizing smartphone apps for workers to answer these questions prior to coming to work - □ Implement signage and other hazard controls in entrance screening cueing areas (ensure that cue is protected from adjacent vehicle traffic) - □ For employers who have visitors or customers, clearly define protocols for who will be screened and how.
+Define how workers will be protected if there are visitors and customers who will not be screened.